Skip to content

 self.my_field = config.my_field

-DataNode is now strict about this contract.
-New nodes should not rely on raw constructor args being reflected back into hashed configuration automatically.
+DataNode is strict about this contract.
+New nodes should not rely on raw constructor args being reflected back into hashed configuration automatically, and they should not create storage manually inside update().

-These define the dataset contract and table identity.
+These define the dataset contract and table identity and should be represented in the PlatformTimeIndexMetaTable SQLAlchemy model:

 Examples: